Markets suffer record meltdown as global coronavirus alarm grows

 “Maybe they postpone it for a year... if that’s possible,” Trump told reporters.
 “I like that better than I like having empty stadiums all over the place.”

 The White House announced it was stopping public tours, while Rome’s Catholic churches were ordered closed - a move thought to be unprecedented in modern times - and the city’s faithful given dispensation not to attend Sunday mass.
+Disneyland in California is shutting the gates of its amusement park.

 But in China, where the epidemic originated, officials said the disease had peaked and the global spread could be over by June if other nations applied similarly aggressive containment measures as Beijing’s communist government.